What is Asset Allocation?

 - Exchange Traded Grantor Trust: Investor owns the underlying investments.

-Unlike mutual funds, there is no need to sell when an investor wants to redeem shares.
+Unlike mutual funds, there is no need to sell when an investor wants to redeem their shares.
 Therefore, capital gains tax isn’t generally a problem due to fund turnover.
 ETFs also offer the possibility of arbitrage.

 For more information about these funds, read Mutual Funds vs. ETFs.